SiliconLabsSoftware/matter_extension/README.md

 The `sl_setup_env.py` script creates an `.env` file containing all relevant virtual environment paths used by the `sl_create_new_app.py` and `sl_build.py` scripts.
 This file is for internal use by the scripts and does not need to be edited directly.

-It will also create `environment_variables_vscode.txt`.
-This file can be referenced to add environment variables for VS Code-based builds.

 For Mac and Linux:
 ```sh
 python3 slc/sl_setup_env.py